Metrics For Success: Measuring Cross-Channel Performance

 Similarly, you should have a general idea of how traffic moves through your automated campaigns.
 These messages should convert higher than your one-off broadcast campaigns, and the volume should follow the same trend lines as your website traffic.
 Peaks or valleys could imply technical issues or opportunities for optimization.

 Finally, regularly monitoring your acquisition sources and subscription points for consistent traffic is also a good idea.
 Like with your automated campaigns, gaps in activity could mean it’s time to update strategies, do a technical audit, or run A/B split tests to improve performance.
 Acquiring new subscribers keeps your programs alive, so it’s crucial to have effective, functioning sources.
+There are various examples of company dashboards you can follow to organize and track your metrics.

 Get To the Next Level